-In fact, there are numerous studies that correlate fasting with growth hormone release.
+Numerous studies correlate fasting with growth hormone release.
 (Study.)

-There is also research that shows fasting has a protein sparing effect, so if you are worried about “wasting away” in terms of losing your gains, this is unfounded.
+There is also research that fasting has a protein-sparing effect, so if you are worried about “wasting away” in terms of losing your gains, this is unfounded.
 (Study.)

-The improvements in insulin sensitivity you get from fasting, which is one of the biggest overall benefits of fasting, improves production of muscle-building hormones such as growth hormone as well as increases your body’s overall management of hormones—insulin and cortisol being the key players.
+The improvements in insulin sensitivity you get from fasting, which is one of the most significant overall benefits of fasting, improve the production of muscle-building hormones such as growth hormone and increase your body’s general management of hormones—insulin and cortisol being the key players.

-If there is one thing I hope you take away from this piece it is this: Re-frame how you think about food.
+One thing I hope you take away from this piece is this: Re-frame how you think about food.

 Get out of an eating mindset and get into a not eating mindset.

-Remind yourself of this: every time you skip food that you typically would have eaten, you have performed a healthy “stress” for your body.
+Remind yourself that every time you skip food that you typically would have eaten, you have performed a healthy “stress” for your body.
 And you are now more likely to live longer and one step closer to controlling your appetite rather than it controlling you.

 Eat less food less often and watch as your health and results improve like nothing else you’ve ever done in your life thus far.

-Now let’s look at one last “fasting technique” that is near and dear to our heart here at Wild Foods.
+Now let’s look at one last “fasting technique” near and dear to our hearts here at Wild Foods.

 I have a question about intermittent fasting and butter coffee.
-I’ve been trying to not eat after 6 in the evening and having my butter coffee the next morning and not eating till about noon.
-I know I’ve asked you before and you said that putting protein powder in my coffee would break the fast.
-I have been using your oils and butter in it, but I want to know is does your raw chocolate powder and vanilla powder (both of which I have and use) break my fast?
-I love it for the flavor and antioxidants.
-I use a bit of Lakanto or stevia, zero glycemic, for a sweetener.
+I’ve been trying not to eat after 6 in the evening, having my butter coffee the following day, and not eating till about noon.
+I’ve asked you before, and you said putting protein powder in my coffee would break the fast.
+I have been using your oils and butter in it, but I want to know is does your raw chocolate powder and vanilla powder (both of which I have and use) break my fast.
+I love it for its flavor and antioxidants.
+I use a bit of Lakanto or stevia, zero glycemic, as a sweetener.

-So I’m a bit confused on what breaks the fast.
-I know my cup of coffee has some calories to it, mostly from the fat, but it sustains me till noon.
+So I’m a bit confused about what breaks the fast.
+I know my cup of coffee has some calories, mainly from the fat, but it sustains me till noon.

 Anything sweet is going to break your fast much easier than protein.
-Fat is ideal for not breaking a fast, but even certain kinds of dairy fat can contribute to breaking it, so the kind of fat does matter.
+Fat is ideal for not breaking a short, but even certain kinds of dairy fat can contribute to breaking it, so the type of fat does matter.
 (Why we love butter and MCT oil so much.)

-Based on this, and from what I’ve seen, I would recommend going with your whey as you have, as well as vanilla powder and cocoa as even more safe options, while trying to avoid sweetener as much as possible.
+Based on this, and from what I’ve seen, I would recommend going with your whey as you have, as well as vanilla powder and cocoa as even more safe options while trying to avoid sweeteners as much as possible.

-Even though something like stevia or xylitol can be no sugar, your brain interprets them the same as ingesting sugar and so you can be prone to an insulin-like response, thus knocking you out of a fasted state.
+Even though something like stevia or xylitol can be no sugar, your brain interprets them the same as ingesting sugar, so you can be prone to an insulin-like response, thus knocking you out of a fasted state.

-Colin, excellent timing for me with this article as I’ve been doing the fasting for the new year.
-I don’t eat after dinner (between 5-6) have my butter coffee the next morning and don’t eat till noon.
+Colin, excellent timing for me with this article as I’ve been fasting for the new year.
+I don’t eat after dinner (between 5-6), have my butter coffee the following day, and don’t eat till noon.

-Let me ask you, in order to get more protein in because of the weight training I do, does a scoop of whey in your morning coffee technically break the fast?
-I know you’ve mentioned your wild whey being good in coffee?
+Let me ask you, to get more protein in because of the weight training I do, does a scoop of whey in your morning coffee technically break the fast?
+I know you’ve mentioned your wild whey being good in coffee.

 Technically, you won’t be straight fasting with then protein.
-It’s typically fat that seems to have less of a “break the fast” response.
-That said, there’s some interesting research from a fasting researcher that has a style of fasting based on eating a small amount of calories a day, say around 400-500, while still showing similar benefits of fasting with no calories.
+It’s typically fat that seems less of a “break the fast” response.
+That said, there’s some exciting research from a fasting researcher that has a style of fasting based on eating a small number of calories a day, say around 400-500, while still showing similar benefits to fasting with no calories.

-I have a feeling that you should always be aiming to go as low calorie, low protein, and definitely ZERO carbs, as possible when fasting, but even if it’s not ZERO does not mean you aren’t getting benefit.
+I feel that you should always aim to go as low calorie, low protein, and ZERO carbs as possible when fasting, but even if it’s not ZERO does not mean you aren’t getting benefits.

-That’s probably the single greatest training based benefit I got from IF.
+That’s probably the single most excellent training-based benefit I got from IF.
 So much better to train without food in my system.
 Tim Ferris also talks about this in his recent podcast.

-Butter coffee is perfect if you are just getting started with fasting because instead of quitting breakfast cold turkey, you get clean calories each morning from grass-fed butter and MCT oil in a delicious frothy butter brew.
+Butter coffee is perfect if you are just starting fasting because instead of quitting cold breakfast turkey, you get clean calories each morning from grass-fed butter and MCT oil in a delicious frothy butter brew.

-These fat calories will help you as you transition from a typical whole food breakfast to a fat-dominated liquid breakfast.
+These fat calories will help you transition from a typical whole food breakfast to a fat-dominated liquid breakfast.